FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

   next(error)
 }

-app.use(errorHandler)
+// this has to be the last loaded middleware. app.use(errorHandler)
 ```

 The error handler checks if the error is a <i>CastError</i> exception, in which case we know that the error was caused by an invalid object id for Mongo.
 In this situation the error handler will send a response to the browser with the response object passed as a parameter.
 In all other error situations, the middleware passes the error forward to the default Express error handler.

+Note that the error handling middleware has to be the last loaded middleware!

 ### The order of middleware loading